 - It usually helps if you demand feed - whenever the baby wants a feed.

-- It is important that your baby's position and attachment are right (see 'positioning and attaching your baby' in the topic Breastfeeding - a new baby).
+- It is important that your baby's position and attachment are right.

 - A hot shower or hot pack before feeding can help.
 You can buy hot and cold packs from chemists, or use hot and cold face washers or cloths.

 - Express some milk before the baby starts to feed to soften the areola (brownish area around the nipple), so the baby can attach more easily.